kickin6/n8n-nodes-selfhosthub/README.md

 ## Disclaimer

-This is an unofficial integration not affiliated with, endorsed by, or connected to Leonardo.ai.
-Leonardo is a trademark of Leonardo.ai, Inc. All product and company names are trademarks™ or registered® trademarks of their respective holders.
+This is an unofficial integration not affiliated with, endorsed by, or connected to Leonardo.ai or JSON2Video.
+Leonardo is a trademark of Leonardo.ai, Inc. JSON2Video is a trademark of their respective owners.
+All product and company names are trademarks™ or registered® trademarks of their respective holders.
 Use of them does not imply any affiliation with or endorsement by them.

 ## Features

+### Self-Host Hub (Leonardo)
 - Generate AI images using text prompts
 - Fine-tune generation with negative prompts, guidance scaling, and scheduling options
 - Support for all Leonardo.ai official models plus custom model IDs